 Do not use REVLIMID during pregnancy.
 Lenalidomide, a thalidomide analogue, caused limb abnormalities in a developmental monkey study.
 Thalidomide is a known human teratogen that causes severe life-threatening human birth defects.
-If lenalidomide is used during pregnancy, it may cause birth defects or death to a developing baby.
-In women of childbearing potential, obtain 2 negative pregnancy tests before starting REVLIMID® treatment.
-Women of childbearing potential must use 2 forms of contraception or continuously abstain from heterosexual sex during and for 4 weeks after REVLIMID treatment [see WARNINGS AND PRECAUTIONS, and Medication Guide].
-To avoid fetal exposure to lenalidomide, REVLIMID is only available under a restricted distribution program called “RevAssist®”).
+If lenalidomide is used during pregnancy, it may cause birth defects or embryo-fetal death.
+In females of reproductive potential, obtain 2 negative pregnancy tests before starting REVLIMID® treatment.
+Females of reproductive potential must use 2 forms of contraception or continuously abstain from heterosexual sex during and for 4 weeks after REVLIMID treatment [see WARNINGS AND PRECAUTIONS, and PATIENT INFORMATION].
+To avoid embryo-fetal exposure to lenalidomide, REVLIMID is only available through a restricted distribution program, the REVLIMID REMS® program.

 Hematologic Toxicity (Neutropenia and Thrombocytopenia)